-Additional cloud providers have been added as well, you can now use Google Drive and Microsoft OneDrive next to Dropbox, or store your game saves on a ftp server that you have access to.
+Additional cloud providers have been added as well, you can now configure support for Google Drive and Microsoft OneDrive next to Dropbox, or store your game saves on a ftp server that you have access to.

-The program will automatically check for installed and supported games to display them in a list when you open the backup menu.
+The program checks for installed and supported game updates automatically to display them in a list when you open the backup menu.

 All in all welcome changes that make a good program even better.

 GameSave Manager is a useful program for Windows users who want to back up save games; this is especially useful for games that don't support cloud saves but also for safekeeping, or for games that support a single save only.Advertisement